att-innovate/firework/README.md

 8. Closing the loop: modify the software to redirect data to the FPGA peripheral for processing
 9. Profile, benchmark HW-accelerated system performance

 This work can be quite challenging.
 It's essential to spend time figuring out a routine that works for you and how to maintain mental capacity and creativity over long periods of time.
 For me, taking breaks when I can feel the processor that is my brain overheating definitely helps.
-Another source of longevity are inspiring words of world-renowed Katy Perry: https://www.youtube.com/watch?v=QGJuMBdaqIw.
+Another source of longevity are inspiring words of world-renowned Katy Perry: https://www.youtube.com/watch?v=QGJuMBdaqIw.

 ## Choose a development board
 - Arria 10 SoC Development Kit